 Foreign language immersion isn’t just about listening and speaking.
 To master learning any language requires taking the time and effort to actually study which does, in fact, require picking up books and reading every now and then.
-This genre of Buddhist music can be very advantageous to people who have troubling doing this.
+This genre of Buddhist music can be very advantageous to people who have trouble doing this.

 In addition to surrounding yourself in a more calming and relaxing environment to help you get some serious studying done, many of the songs featured on this site actually do have words that you can sing (or rather chant) along to.
 This is definitely a win-win for those of you who want to learn how to speak Chinese—even if the songs don’t have people speaking in them all the time.